LangProc/langproc-cw/docs/extension_ideas.md

 #### Instruction-level dead code elimination (DCE)

 Remove computations whose results are never used.
+Beware of side-effects which cannot be removed: `*x = 0` may be dead code, but in many cases removing it is invalid.

 IR-ish example: